dynamsoft-docs/web-twain-docs/getstarted/editing.md

 <div class='blockquote-note'></div>
 > This article is part of our HelloWorld series.
 If you have not already reviewed HelloWorld, please start [here]({{site.getstarted}}helloworld.html). -->

 DWT offers a number of ways to manipulate images before exporting the images to a file.
 These include but are not limited to rotation, cutting, and resizing.
-For this example, you will be converting an image to grayscale, and rotating the image.
+For this example, you will be converting an image to black and white, and then rotating the image.

 <!-- For the quick guide on available APIs, please see [ImageEditing]({{site.indepth}}features/edit.html){:target="_blank" rel="noreferrer noopener"} -->

-## Converting image to grayscale
+## Converting image to black and white

 ### Add a ConvertToBW button in HTML
 ```html